 What have home prices been doing in Chicagoland this year?

-Median home prices in Chicagoland rose in 2016 and continued this trend in January.
-We're currently seeing a median list price of $269,000.
+Median home prices in Chicagoland continue to rise.
+We're currently seeing a median list price of $269,900.
 The chart below is a good comparison of median list prices vs. median sales prices in Chicagoland.
 As you can see, asking prices and sales prices have been remaining well aligned, this indicates a healthy buyer pool for existing inventory.

 Are home prices in Chicagoland going up or down?